History of Kentucky: Civil rights

 African Americans in Kentucky pressed for civil rights, provided by the US Constitution, which they had earned with their service during World War II.
 During the 1960s, as a result of successful local sit-ins during the civil rights movement, the Woolworth store in Lexington ended racial segregation at its lunch counter and in its restrooms.

 Democratic Governor Ned Breathitt took pride in his civil-rights leadership after being elected governor in 1963.
 In his gubernatorial campaign against Republican Louis Broady Nunn, civil rights and racial desegregation were major campaign issues; Nunn attacked the Fair Services Executive Order, signed by Bertram Thomas Combs and three other governors after conferring with President John F. Kennedy.
-The executive order desegregated public accommodations in Kentucky and required state contracts to be free of discrimination.
-On television, Nunn promised Kentuckians that his "first act [would] be to abolish" the order; The New Republic reported that he ran "the first outright segregationist campaign in Kentucky."
+In 1963, Kentucky Governor Bert T. Combs issued an executive order to desegregate public accommodations in the state.
+This order also mandated that state contracts be free from discrimination.
+During his gubernatorial campaign that same year, Louie Nunn criticized this executive order, labeling it as "rule by executive decree."
+He further pledged that his "first act [would] be to abolish this" order if elected.
 Breathitt, who said that he would support a bill to eliminate legal discrimination, won the election by 13,000 votes.

 After Breathitt was elected governor, the state civil-rights bill was introduced to the General Assembly in 1964.
 Buried in committee, it was not voted on.
 "There was a great deal of racial prejudice existing at that time," said Julian Carroll.
 A rally in support of the bill attracted 10,000 Kentuckians and leaders and allies such as Martin Luther King Jr., Ralph Abernathy, Jackie Robinson, and Peter, Paul and Mary.
 At the urging of President Lyndon B. Johnson, Breathitt led the National Governors Association in supporting the Civil Rights Act of 1964.
 Johnson later appointed him to the "To Secure These Rights" commission, charged with implementing the act.

 In January 1966, Breathitt signed "the most comprehensive civil rights act ever passed by any state south of the Ohio River in the history of this nation."
 Martin Luther King Jr. concurred with Breathitt's assessment of Kentucky's sweeping legislation, calling it "the strongest and most important comprehensive civil-rights bill passed by a Southern state."
 Kentucky's 1966 Civil Rights Act ended racial discrimination in bathrooms, restaurants, swimming pools, and other public places throughout the state.
 Racial discrimination was prohibited in employment, and Kentucky cities were empowered to enact local laws against housing discrimination.
 The legislature repealed all "dead-letter" segregation laws (such as the 62-year-old Day Law) on the recommendation of Rep. Jesse Warders, a Louisville Republican and the only Black member of the General Assembly.
 The act gave the Kentucky Commission on Human Rights enforcement power to resolve discrimination complaints.
 Breathitt has said that the civil-rights legislation would have passed without him, and thought his opposition to strip mining had more to do with the decline of his political career than his support for civil rights.